 March 21, 2024

-EV Charging Stations for Multifamily Properties: Enhancing Sustainability and Value
+EV Charging Stations for Multifamily Communities: Enhancing Sustainability and Value

 blog-post-img1

-Utilizing incentives — including tax credits, rebates, and incentives from government agencies and your utility — can prove the most efficient way to invest in EV charging stations for multifamily properties.
+Utilizing incentives — including tax credits, rebates, and incentives from government agencies and your utility — can prove the most efficient way to invest in EV charging stations for multifamily communities.

-However, in order to get the most out of these incentive and rebate programs, it is essential to understand what options are available and how you can apply them at your property.
+However, in order to get the most out of these incentive and rebate programs, it is essential to understand what options are available and how you can apply them at your community.

 Why Should Multifamily Communities Offer EV Charging Stations?

-Studies show that at least 80% of electric vehicle (EV) charging occurs at home.
+Studies show that 80% of EV charging occurs at home.

 This presents a problem for owners who live in apartments, condominiums, or other multifamily properties that may not provide access to charging stations.
 Currently, more than 45 million households in the U.S. are renters and find that it is hard to charge an EV if they have one unless their community offers EV charging stations for multifamily residents.